BazzaCuda/MinimalistMediaPlayerX/README.md

 - Full-resolution screenshots can be saved for individual frames and for a displayed image.

-- All the keyboard and mouse functions are listed in a handy help panel which can be shown or hidden by pressing F1 or Ctrl-H. The full functionality of ``Minimalist Media Player`` can be used while this panel is showing so you can try things out.
+- All the keyboard and mouse functions are listed in a handy help panel which can be shown or hidden by pressing Ctrl-H. The full functionality of ``Minimalist Media Player`` can be used while this panel is showing so you can try things out.

 - ``Minimalist Media Player`` provides handy keyboard access to brightness, contrast, gamma and saturation.
 Handy tip: quite often, if you want to brighten the picture, increasing the gamma setting (and sometimes the contrast) gives better results than going straight to the brightness control.